jewelsofthought/neshama/site/posts/parashot/Vayikra.md

 **The Sin Offerings**

-The _korbanot_ discussed up to this point are “donations”—offerings pledged out of a desire to give to G‑d.
-Now the Torah moves on to discuss obligatory offerings, such as the chatat, the “sin offering” brought to atone for an inadvertent transgression of the Divine will.
+The _korbanot_ discussed up to this point are "donations"—offerings pledged out of a desire to give to G‑d.
+Now the Torah moves on to discuss obligatory offerings, such as the chatat, the "sin offering" brought to atone for an inadvertent transgression of the Divine will.

 ---

 **Guilt Offerings**

-For certain transgressions, the offering brought in atonement is not a “sin offering” but an _asham_ (“guilt offering”).
-An _asham_ is distinguished from the standard sin offering in that it was a male sheep, and that it had to be worth at least “two shekels of silver of the shekel of the Sanctuary.”
+For certain transgressions, the offering brought in atonement is not a "sin offering" but an _asham_ ("guilt offering").
+An _asham_ is distinguished from the standard sin offering in that it was a male sheep, and that it had to be worth at least "two shekels of silver of the shekel of the Sanctuary."

 Three types of _asham_ are described in our Parshah.
-The first is brought by one who unintentionally made unauthorized use of property belonging to the Sanctuary—a crime called me’ilah (“betrayal”).
+The first is brought by one who unintentionally made unauthorized use of property belonging to the Sanctuary—a crime called me'ilah ("betrayal").
 He must pay back what he had expropriated, adding to that an additional one-fifth of its value, and also bring an asham to obtain atonement for his unintentional trespass.

-A second type of “guilt offering” is the _asham talui_, brought by one who thinks he may have unwittingly committed a transgression, but is not sure.
+A second type of "guilt offering" is the _asham talui_, brought by one who thinks he may have unwittingly committed a transgression, but is not sure.
 (For example, he had two pieces of meat before him and ate one of them; later, he discovers that one of them was _cheilev_—forbidden fat—a trespass which would obligate him to bring a sin offering if he would know with certainty that he committed it.)

 The third and last asham of our Parshah is the one brought in atonement by one who swears falsely in the process of defrauding his fellow man.